UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 Open the downloaded .dmg file and move Docker icon  to Applications icon

-Go to Applications in the Finder and open the application Docker
+Go to Applications in the Finder and open the Docker application

-Docker wants to priviliged access to install components; you wil be asked for your system password
+Docker wants priviliged access to install components; you wil be asked for your system password

-Wait a few second until on the small screen will appear saying "Docker is now up and Running" Close this screen by clicking on the "X".
-Log in with your Docker ID is optional.
+Wait a few seconds until a small screen will appear saying "Docker is now up and Running"

+Close this screen by clicking on the "X".

+If you have a Docker account you can login but this is not required.

 ### Step 2: Change Docker settings

 Go to the *Docker Icon* in the taskbar.
 Select Preferences -> Advanced.
-Limit the CPUs and memoryresources available to docker.
-Spare some CPUs (e.g. 2) and memory (4 GB) for other computer tasks you perform while running applications in docker.
+Here you can specify the number of processors (CPUs) and working memory (RAM) resources that are available for Docker to use.
+To test parallel matlab programs in the Docker environment we advise to assign at least 2 cores and 2 GB RAM.
+To create a more powerful 'virtual machine' you can increase this values, but it is advisable to reserve some CPUs (e.g. 2) and memory (e.g. 4 GB) for other computer tasks that you perform while running docker.

-If your the application in Docker becomes too slow, consider changing these values temporarely.
+If either your PC or running Matlab inside Docker becomes too slow, consider changing these values temporarely.

 Apply changes and start Docker again.
-After a while you get the messag "Docker is Running".
+After a while you get the message "Docker is Running".
 Close the Preferences pop-up window

 ### Step 3: Start working with Docker